-When notice/complaint is affected by significant time delay, Alvernia University will typically apply the policy in place at the time of the alleged misconduct and the procedures in place at the time of notice/complaint.
+When notice/complaint is affected by significant time delay, Alvernia University will typically apply the policy in place at the time of the alleged misconduct.

-14. Online Sexual Harassment and/or Retaliation
+14. Online Sex Based Harassment and/or Retaliation

 The policies of Alvernia University are written and interpreted broadly to include online manifestations of any of the behaviors prohibited below, when those behaviors occur in or have an effect on the Recipient's education program and activities or use Alvernia University's networks, technology, or equipment.